henrikchan-ops/neurosignallab/notes/eeg_basics.md

 The data from EEG is sampled repeatedly over time from multiple electrode channels.
 In raw form, this creates a multi-channel time-series: `channels × time`.
 A time-frequency table is created later through signal-processing methods such as Fourier transform or wavelet convolution.

 ### Origins of EEG and EEG data
 EEG data is communication through electrochemical signaling.
-Ions go into and out of neuronanl membranes and creates asymmetrical electrical fields.
+Ions go into and out of neuronal membranes and creates asymmetrical electrical fields.
 A scalp EEG electrode cannot measure the electrical field of a single neuron.
 Instead, EEG measures the collective electrical activity of many neurons when their activity is sufficiently synchronized and strong enough to reach the scalp.[^cohen-notes]

 ## 2. Why EEG Is Difficult to Interpret